RD302: UNDERSTANDING ISLAM

 - Week 4: Context: Islamic Denominations, Sects and Schools of Thought

 - Week 5: Sacred Texts & Traditions: Qur’an (القرآن), Tafsīr (تفسير), Hadith (حديث) and Sharī’a (شريعة)

-- Week 6: Central Islamic Concepts, Contemporary Beliefs and Practices
+- Week 6: Central Islamic Concepts, Contemporary Beliefs & Practices Part 1

 Prerequisites: There are no prerequisites for this course.

 Distance Learning: This course has distance-learning options for those unable to attend the live class sessions in Hamilton.
 Students have three options for attending our courses once they have registered:

 - attend in-person classes in our Hamilton classrooms at the regularly scheduled day and time,